 Christian Academy was established on the biblical principle that God gives parents the primary responsibility for educating their children.
 The school enters into a partnership with parents and Christian educators to teach academics in the context of a Christian worldview.
 Christian Academy's policy is to offer enrollment to students of Christian parents who desire a Bible-based education with academic excellence for their children.
-The Christian Academy staff partners with families who also teach their children what it means to have a Christian lifestyle regarding personal and family relationships, such as demonstrating love for others, exhibiting a teachable spirit and sharing the belief that a biblical marriage is limited to a covenant relationship between a man and a woman (Matthew 19:4).
-(See Section G.1.4)
+The Christian Academy staff partners with families who also teach their children what it means to live a Christian life regarding personal and family relationships.
+(See Section G.1.3 and G.1.4)

 Notwithstanding anything else in this handbook, Christian Academy reserves the right to select students and families on the basis of academic performance, Christian commitment, lifestyle choices and personal qualifications including a willingness to cooperate with our administration and policies.
-Therefore, Christian Academy reserves the right, within its sole discretion, to refuse admission of an applicant or to discontinue the enrollment of a student on the basis of, but not necessarily limited to, the inability to support the moral principles of the school and/or the inability to maintain a lifestyle consistent with the Christian Academy statement of faith, mission, values, philosophies and goals, and any related policies and procedures.
-(Romans 1:24-32, Galatians 5:19-21)
+Therefore, Christian Academy reserves the right, within its sole discretion, to refuse admission of an applicant or to discontinue the enrollment of a student on the basis of, but not necessarily limited to, the inability to support the moral principles of the school and/or the inability to live a life consistent with the Christian Academy statement of faith, mission, values, philosophies and goals, and any related policies and procedures.
+(See Section G.1.3 and G.1.4)